MohitBhimrajka/project-agora/data/README.md

 # Data Directory

-This directory contains all the source data required to power the ADK Copilot.
+This directory contains all the source data required to power Project Agora.
 This data is processed by the automation scripts in the `/scripts` directory to set up the necessary cloud backends.

 ---